How to Change Careers: Your Step-By-Step Guide

 Are you thinking about how to change careers?
 Gallup reports that even though employment engagement is on the rise, only 34% of U.S. workers feel engaged at their jobs.
 Whether you’ve been at your job for years or just want something new, a career change might be just what you need to revisit your true passions.
 Here are a few tips to help you change directions and snag the dream job you’ve always wanted.

-Step 1: Get The Education
+Step 1: Know the Education Requirements

-Step 3: Make Connections
+Step 3: Tap Into Your Network and Make New Connections

 Step 4: Update Your Resume